krutin47/Hawk-Security/README.md

 ### Front End
 4. Navigate to front-end workspace using `cd Frontend`
-5. Run `npm install` to install all the packages that are require to run the fornt-end of the project. (in case you are having problem run `npm install @material-ui/core @fullcalendar/list react-bootstrap bootstrap react-datepicker reactstrap axios classnames jwt-decode react-redux react-router-dom redux redux-thunk react-toastify` and `npm install --save react-router-dom @fullcalendar/react @fullcalendar/core @fullcalendar/daygrid`)
+5. Run `npm install` to install all the packages that are require to run the front-end of the project. (in case you are having problem run `npm install @material-ui/core @fullcalendar/list react-bootstrap bootstrap react-datepicker reactstrap axios classnames jwt-decode react-redux react-router-dom redux redux-thunk react-toastify` and `npm install --save react-router-dom @fullcalendar/react @fullcalendar/core @fullcalendar/daygrid`)
 6. Launch the app using `npm start`
 7. Now the application will open in your default browser in following URL [localhost:3000](http://localhost:3000/).